11. POTOMAC CROSSROADS CANOE TRIP

 The canoe put-in at Point of Rocks is under the route 15 highway bridge.
-To reach it, pass the train station, turn left on a side road across from Ballenger Creek Pike.
-Cross the railroad tracks and canal on a wooden bridge, and go to the right along the towpath for a short distance.
+To reach it, pass the train station, turn onto Monroe Street, go a short block, turn right, cross the tracks and the wooden bridge over the canal, and park in the large paved lot.

 PART I. POINT OF ROCKS TO MONOCACY RIVER (6.2 miles)